pi-apps/SilkRoad/docs/video_docs.md

 ### VideoDecoder

 The VideoDecoder class allows you to decode video frames from a video file.
-Here's an example of how to use it:
+Here's an example of how to use it: [Video Decoder](example/video_decoder.py)

 ### AudioEncoder